The Scholarship System

 If your child is in 10th grade or younger, you may be surprised to they should be looking for scholarships.
 As I mentioned earlier, scholarships are available to children as young as 4 years old.
 Here is a list of scholarships for children from 5 to 25 years old.

-While this may seem a bit early, it’s helpful to start looking now so you and your child know what you are getting in to.
+While this may seem a bit early, it’s helpful to start looking now so you and your child know what you are getting into.
+Planning ahead for a college education can significantly ease the financial burden later on.
 And it certainly doesn’t hurt to secure a few dollars ahead of time!

 We recommend families with children in this age bracket to passively look for scholarships, focusing over the holiday breaks, including winter and spring break.